Dhanya-Abhirami/Mini-Games/README.md

-Python codes for mini games
+Python mini games
+Have some fun!